Acquire an intersectional understanding of the complexities and paradoxes surrounding issues of gender and sexuality in the Netherlands.

 During this two-week excursion, you will engage with Moroccan academics, researchers, and activists to examine sexuality and gender in a modern Islamic society.
 The role of Islamic minorities is a crucial social issue in much of Europe, and issues of gender and sexuality are seen as the most visible demarcation of societal tensions.
 As Moroccan immigrants comprise one of the largest migrant communities in the Netherlands, this excursion also focuses on the issue of gender and sexuality in countries of origin.
 The excursion challenges you to reflect on how your own positionality may affect your perception of Morocco.

 In your first week in Morocco, you will hear lectures on gender and sexuality in a Moroccan context.
-In the second week you’ll travel to a few cities and explore the diversity of Morocco and your perception of the Orient.
-While here, you will visit Rabat, Morocco’s capital, a garden city founded in the 12th century; Casablanca, an economic hub; and Fes and Marrakech, imperial cities founded in the 9th and 11th centuries.
+In the second week, you’ll travel to a few cities to explore the diversity of Morocco and reflect on your perception of the Orient.
+You will visit Rabat, Morocco’s capital; Casablanca, an economic hub; and Fes and Marrakech, imperial cities founded in the 9th and 11th centuries.

 Important Travel and Visa Notice

 Notice: You will be traveling on a 90-day Schengen Tourist Visa.
 US citizens are permitted to remain in the Schengen zone on a tourist visa for only 90 days within a 180-day period.
 The Schengen zone is a group of European countries, including the Netherlands, with a mutual immigration agreement.

 The SIT Netherlands program will take the entire 90 days.
 This means that you cannot travel in the Schengen area 180 days prior to the start of the program or 180 days after the end of the program.
 If you are planning to participate in another program in Europe either before or after this program, you should inform your admissions counselor immediately.
 Also note that Iceland is a Schengen country.
 Staying there prior to or after the flight to or from Amsterdam is not permitted.